ld32/SmartSlurm/README.md

 #Notes about bashScriptV1.sh:
 The script first finds 1234 in file bigText1.txt in row 6, then finds 5678 in bigText1.txt in row 9, then merges the results into all.txt in orow 14

-In order tell smart pipeline which step/command we want to submit as Slurm jobs, we add comments above the commands also some helping commands:
+#In order tell smart pipeline which step/command we want to submit as Slurm jobs, we add comments above the commands also some helping commands:
 cat ~/smartSlurm/bin/bashScriptV2.sh

-# below is the content of bashScriptV1.sh
+# below is the content of bashScriptV2.sh
 1 #!/bin/sh
 2
 3 outputs=""